The Carlson Law Firm is no longer handling Zantac Claims. Please visit your state’s Bar website to find an attorney who

-NDMA is found in liquid rocket fuel, softeners, lubricants and several other products.
+NDMA is also found in liquid rocket fuel, softeners, lubricants and several other products.
 The unintentional creation of NDMA may occur through specific chemical reactions.
 It is often the byproducts of pesticides, tire manufacturing and fish processing.
 Researchers have known for decades that exposure to NDMA can increase the risk of cancer.

 How does NDMA get into Zantac?

-The active ingredient is ranitidine, which researchers have found to be unstable.
+The active ingredient of Zantac is ranitidine, which researchers have found to be unstable.
 In fact, ranitidine has a molecular structure that may inherently react with itself.
 As a result, ranitidine can produce dangerous levels of NDMA when exposed to high temperatures inside the body or during transport, such as in a hot car or truck.

 If you believe you may have a Zantac lawsuit against a ranitidine manufacturer, contact us today.
 Our firm has a qualified lawsuit attorney who can help you determine your next steps.

 Why are Zantac lawsuits being filed?

 In September 2019, the FDA reported the discovery of NDMA in Zantac (ranitidine).
-Ranitidine is the active ingredient in Zantac is a common heartburn treatment.
+Ranitidine is the active ingredient in Zantac, a common heartburn treatment.
 In its announcement, the FDA found the levels of NDMA contamination were more than 3,000 times higher than the FDA’s limit.

 Experts say that there is a discrepancy in lab testing and the level of NDMA may be significantly higher when ranitidine is introduced into the human body.

 The lawsuits filed against pharmaceutical companies like Sanofi and Boehringer Ingelheim assert that these big pharma companies concealed the Zantac link to cancer from millions of people.
-Instead, the companies put profits over people and put millions of people at risk.
-This amounts to fraud and allowed the company to generate $1 billion in sales off of Zantac—the first drug to ever do so.
+These companies put profits over people and put millions of people at risk.
+This amounts to fraud and allowed the companies to generate $1 billion in sales off of Zantac—the first drug to ever do so.